 The Academy Trust is a company limited by guarantee and an exempt charity.
 The charitable company's memorandum and articles of association are the primary governing documents of the Academy Trust.
 The Trustees of Newman Catholic Academy Trust are also the directors of the charitable company for the purposes of company law.
-The Charitable Company is known as Springhill Catholic Primary School.
+The charitable company operates as Newman Catholic Academy Trust.